Busted-pinch/AmbedkarGPT-Intern-Task/README.md

 5. Performs semantic search for the query
 6. Retrieves the top relevant chunks
 7. Sends retrieved text to **Mistral** via **Ollama**
-8. Prints the final summary to stdout/logs
+8. Prints the final response to stdout/logs

 Sample output format:
     --- SUMMARY ---